MakeSchool-Tutorials/Superhero-Team-Dueler/P05-Battle-Arena/content.md

     def add_armor(self, armor):
         '''
-        This method will add the armor object that is passed in to the list of armor objects definied in the initializer as self.armors.
+        This method will add the armor object that is passed in to this method to the list of armor objects defined in the initializer as self.armors.
         '''
         pass

 ```

 Add the methods to your Hero class so that your heroes can use our newly created equipment.